ramgorthi04/gist/recontour_planner_hints.md

 8. **Competitive Analysis**: Brands can use this data to benchmark their performance against competitors, identifying strengths and weaknesses in their product offerings.

-Overall, this dataset provides valuable information for retailers, manufacturers, and marketers to understand customer preferences, improve product offerings, and enhance customer satisfaction.
+Overall, this dataset provides info to understand customer preferences, improve product offerings, and enhance customer satisfaction.

 ### walmart.walmart_returns